K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsection{Experimental protocol}

-This study captures kinematic, kinetic, AUS and sEMG data during ambulation at various speeds and inclines under a range of acquisition conditions.
+In this study, kinematic, kinetic, AUS and sEMG data were captured during ambulation at various speeds and inclines under a range of acquisition conditions.
 All ambulation modes were performed on an instrumented treadmill.
-A custom MATLAB code was used to control the synchronous start and stop of all device acquisitions.
+A custom MATLAB code was used to control the synchronous start and stop of all the device acquisitions.
 Before each participant arrived, the eight Vicon cameras of the motion capture system were calibrated following the instructions provided in the Vicon Nexus User Guide.
-The force plates in the Bertec treadmill were hardware reset and zeroed in the Nexus software.
+The force plates on the Bertec treadmill were hardware reset and zeroed in the Nexus software.
 The force plates were recalibrated to zero after the treadmill incline was adjusted.